gameontext/gameontext-docs/site/content/_index.md

 There are lots of new technologies and application patterns associated with microservices.
 If you're like us, learning from reading someone's sample just isn't enough.

-[Game On!](https://gameontext.org/) is a throwback text-based adventure built to help you explore microservice architectures and related concepts.
+Game On!
+Text adventure is a throwback text-based adventure built to help you explore microservice architectures and related concepts.
 There are a few reasons why we love this application: